In the first in a new series, Charlotte Rankin explores how you can make the most of your sightings through wildlife recording.

 Environmental Records Information Centre North East

 ERIC North East is the region’s local records centre.
-ERIC NE promote wildlife recording across the region, and where possible, encourage people to join specific groups and societies, and submit records through their online recording portal.
+ERIC NE promotes wildlife recording across the region, and where possible, encouragse people to join specific groups and societies, and submit records.

 iRecord, an online recording website and App, is increasingly used by recorders across the UK.
 Developed by the Biological Records Centre, the aim of iRecord is to make it easier for wildlife sightings to be collated, checked by experts and made available to support monitoring and conservation efforts.
 These records are made available to those who need them including national recording schemes, county recorders and local records centres.
 Most records are also shared more widely to the National Biodiversity Network.